 Welcome to the Barcelona Macroeconometrics Summer School (BMaSS)

-The Barcelona Macroeconometrics Summer School will be offered by the Barcelona Graduate School of Economics from June 30 - July 11, 2014.
+The Barcelona Macroeconometrics Summer School will be offered by the Barcelona Graduate School of Economics.
 It is directed by Luca Gambetti, Professor of Economics at Universitat Autònoma de Barcelona and Barcelona GSE Affiliated Professor.

 Macroeconometrics is an important area of research in economics.
 Time series methods for empirical macroeconomics have become very popular and widely used in the academia as well as in public and private institutions.
 The goal of the Barcelona Macroeconometrics Summer School is to offer courses covering a wide range of topics in macroeconometrics.
 The courses have the following objectives: